 As we described elsewhere in this Annual Report, we experienced severe financial difficulties during 2011.
 As a result, we terminated all but a few of our employees.
 Since the dismissal of the Chapter 11 Case in December 2011, we have focused on rebuilding our management team and engaging consultants in order to begin operating our business.
 However, because of this history, we may have significant difficulty attracting and retaining necessary employees.
 In addition, because of the specialized scientific nature of our business, our ability to develop products and to compete will remain highly dependent, in large part, upon our ability to attract and retain qualified scientific, technical and commercial personnel.
-The loss of key scientific, technical and commercial personnel could have a material adverse effect on our business.
+The loss of key scientific, technical and commercial personnel or the failure to recruit key scientific, technical and commercial personnel could have a material adverse effect on our business.
 While we have consulting agreements with certain key individuals and institutions, we cannot assure you that we will succeed in retaining personnel or their services under existing agreements.
 There is intense competition for qualified personnel in the pharmaceutical industry, and we cannot assure you that we will be able to continue to attract and retain the qualified personnel necessary for the development of our business.